Taylor Swift and Stella McCartney working on the 2019 Taylor Swift x Stella McCartney fashion collaboration via Hollywood Reporter

 and question how much of this I deserve”

-Taylor Swift at November 2019 AMA performance.
+Taylor Swift wore a symbolic white collared shirt at the November 2019 AMA performance to help make a statement.
 Image via The Boot

-Taylor has become one of the biggest music influencers of all time, bringing to life stories of loss, love, friendship and equity.
+Taylor has become one of the biggest music influencers of all time, bringing to life stories of loss, love and friendship.
 Her reach spans across the domains of music, fashion and art.
 Despite criticism or hindrances from giants of the music industry or the public, she has proven the power of voicing what she believes in while continuing to move forward.

-When thinking of who “they” are and who it is that is judging women, how often are other women the culprits?
-With culture and the stereotypes that still exist conditioning our mindsets, it’s sometimes easy to fall into the trap of making a snide comment, questioning another women’s motives or finding ways to undermine a woman’s success.
+When we learn that people are judging women or contributing to the pay gap, how often are other women the culprits of these issues?
+With culture and the stereotypes that still exist conditioning our mindsets, it’s sometimes easy to fall into the trap of making a snide comment, questioning another women’s motives, avoiding pay transparency or finding ways to undermine another woman’s success.

 “What I was wearing, if I was rude